gamedig/rust-gamedig/CONTRIBUTING.md

 don't count as a single word, but of how many parts they are made of (`Dino D-Day`, 3 words, so `ddd`).
-3. If a game has the exact name as a previously existing id's game (`Star Wars Battlefront 2`, the 2005 and 2017 one), append the release name to the newer id (2005 would be `swbf2` and 2017 would be `swbf22017`).
+3. If a game has the exact name as a previously existing id's game (`Star Wars Battlefront 2`, the 2005 and 2017 one), append the release year to the newer id (2005 would be `swbf2` and 2017 would be `swbf22017`).
 4. If a new id (`Day of Dragons` -> `dod`) results in an id that already exists (`Day of Defeat` -> `dod`), then the new name should ignore rule #2